Frequently Asked Questions

 We produce several seasonal releases, small-batch liqueurs, and experimental distillations each year.
 Sign up for our mailing list to be the first to hear about upcoming drops.

-Do Germans have a tradition making Single Malt Whiskey ?
+Do Germans really have a tradition making Single Malt Whiskey?

 Aquavit is a traditional grain-based spirit flavored primarily with caraway, dill and the ubiquitous blend of ‘secret’ botanicals to make it unique.
+The processing is very similar to the London Dry Gin production.
 Northern Germany has been producing its own style for centuries, shaped by Hanseatic trade routes and a drinking culture built around hearty food, coastal weather, and a fondness for bold flavors.
 While Scandinavia gets most of the spotlight today, Northern German aquavit developed in parallel.
 German distillers leaned into caraway, fennel, and local herbs to create a crisp, savory profile that pairs naturally with smoked fish, rye bread, and cured meats.
 The region’s long tradition of herbal spirits, precise grain distillation, and old merchant connections helped make aquavit a fixture in North German homes, holidays, and taverns.